rodolfodpk/go-crablet/internal/benchmarks/BENCHMARK_REPORT.md

 ## **📝 Conclusion**

-The go-crablet library, which implements Dynamic Consistency Boundaries (DCB), with environment variable optimizations demonstrates **excellent performance characteristics** across all critical operations.
+The go-crablet library, which aims to implement Dynamic Consistency Boundaries (DCB), with environment variable optimizations demonstrates **excellent performance characteristics** across all critical operations.
 The environment-based configuration approach delivers:

 - **Consistent and predictable performance** across all operations
 - **Excellent memory efficiency** for projections (416.3 bytes per operation)